Parallel mechanical computing: Metamaterials that can multitask: Theory

 The analogue mechanical computer (AMC), depicted in Fig.~\ref{fig2}A, consists of three main components: a spatial Fourier transform sub-block (FT), an operator metasurface or a space-filtering sub-block (SF), and an inverse Fourier transform sub-block (IFT), adopting the well-developed metasurface approach \cite{zangeneh2021analogue} wherein a mathematical operation is applied to an input function $f(y)$, spatially encoded in the form of an incident wave, and transforming it to a corresponding output $g(y)$, via the following scheme:

-where $k_y$ is the spatial frequency.
-In such an AMC, the input wave field is introduced to the system at a given frequency, henceforth denoted as the fundamental operational frequency.
+where $k_y$ is the spatial frequency, and $H(k_y)$ is the transfer function between the incident and transmitted fields describing the desired mathematical operation.
+For instance, the transfer functions associated with differentiation and integration operations are essentially multiplying and dividing the input by $(\ii k_y)$, respectively.
+In such an AMC, the input wavefield is introduced to the system at a given frequency, henceforth denoted as the fundamental operational frequency.
 As the wave propagates through the first sub-block, which is in principle a focusing metasurface \cite{goodman2005introduction,zhou2020flat}, it exhibits a Fourier transformation by which the input function gets transferred to the spatial Fourier (frequency) domain.
 The focusing metasurface makes use of Snell's law and its transmission coefficient $\bar{T}_\mathrm{FT}$ is designed such that:

 where $\ii$ is the imaginary unit, $\lambda$ is the wavelength associated with the input wave frequency, and $\ell_f$ is the intended focal length.
 With $\bar{T}_\mathrm{FT}$ having an absolute value of unity, it can be inferred from the equation that a near-full transmission is required for all $50$ unit cells constituting the focusing metasurface, while satisfying the required phase profile illustrated in Fig.~\ref{fig2}C. The latter is realized by minimizing $|\phi(y)-\phi_\mathrm{FT}(y)|$ via utilizing the available parameters shown in the design maps (Fig.~\ref{fig2}B), with $\phi$ and $\phi_\mathrm{FT}$ being the actual and target phase angles applied at the focusing metasurface unit cells.
 It is worth noting that the focusing takes effect over the distance from the center of the focusing metasurface to the center of the subsequent sub-block, thus requiring $\ell_f = \ell + w$ for waves to be effectively focused at the intended location, where $\ell$ and $w$ represent the dimensions defined in Fig.~\ref{fig2}A. Although the current design employs a focal length exceeding several wavelengths (see \textit{SI Appendix}, section~S1), the integration of subwavelength focusing techniques offers substantial size reduction capabilities, promoting a compact design \cite{chen2018deep,liu2019subwavelength,ma2022acoustic}.